 - The Pilates Method Alliance is a membership-based organization dedicated to preserving the legacy of Joseph and Clara Pilates and protecting the public by setting certification and education standards. www.pilatesmethodalliance.org

 To find a teacher of practitioner near you, NQA provides a directory of US and Canadian Qigong teachers.

 College of Tao and Integral Health was founded in the 1920s in China by Yo San Ni, a Chinese physician and Taoist master, in order to provide a classical education for his son, Hua-Ching Ni, and other students.
 Today, The College of Tao and Integral Health offers educational and training programs in the Integral Way Taoist Tradition and Chinese Health for the public and for health professionals.

-World Tai Chi Day promotes tai chi and other healing activities every year around the world, with 2016 being the 18th consecutive year the event has been held since its inception.
+World Tai Chi Day promotes Tai Chi and other healing activities every year around the world, with 2020 being the 22nd consecutive year the event will be held since its inception.

-On April 30, 2016 participants in the World Tai Chi Day will offer initiation classes and demonstration in public places in over 65 countries at 10 o’clock local time.
+On May 30, 2020 (postponed from the usual “last Saturday of April), participants in the World Tai Chi Day will offer initiation classes and demonstration in public places in over 80 countries at 10:00 AM local time.

 Read Bill Douglas’ article on the health benefits of T’ai Chi.

 The World Tai Chi and Qigong Day organization was founded by Bill Douglas, the author of The Complete Idiot’s Guide to T’ai Chi & Qigong, Anthology of T’ai Chi & Qigong: Prescription for the Future and many other authoritative books and videos. www.worldtaichiday.org.